 Paying Employees More Than Minimum Required Overtime

 This article discusses the minimums for calculating and paying overtime, as required by federal and state laws.
-Your business must comply with this minimums, but you may decide to pay employees at a higher rate, and for overtime starting at lower hours per week.
+Your business must comply with these minimums, but you may decide to pay employees at a higher rate, and for overtime starting at lower hours per week.

 Some employers, for example, pay "double time" (twice the normal hourly rate) for holidays.
 The Department of Labor does not require employers to pay overtime for night, holiday, or weekend work; these rates are determined by the employer or by union contracts.

-Federal Employee Pay Regulations
+Employee Pay & Overtime Regulations